altocodenl/TODIS/readme.md

 understanding CAP: when distributed surface (distributed as amenable to experiencing partitioning) receives data, it either rejects (rejection as the lack of upating and also reading, indicating that that's not data) and presents/maintains consistency, vs remains available and has either temporary or permanent inconsistency. consistent system, in a partition does not present or update state, only stores it.

 Consistency is not about enough resources or not, it is about locking a part of the dataspace until an operation is done.

+### Tradeoffs

+wait, you have the blockchain trilemma (security, scalability, distribution).
+That to me maps completely to CAP's consistency, availability (especially with the modified CAP theorem about latency).
+Perhaps the general pattern is perfection, cost (in time, space and energy) and distribution/resilience.
+PCR.
+It is interesting, because it breaks the typical dilemma between quality and cost.
+It's really about three things, not two.

 ### Quality